Festivals Of Nepal

 Dashain Festival

-Dashain Festival is the most important festival among the Hindu people in Nepal.
+Dashain Festival is the most important festival for Hindu people in Nepal.
 It is celebrated in October and November.
-During this festival, they worship Durga and take Tika as a holy Prasad.
-During the Dashain festival, all the relatives get together and take the blessing from senior citizens.
+During this festival, they worship Durga and take Tika as a holy prasad.
+During the Dashain festival, all the relatives get together and receive blessings from senior citizens.
 It is also a festival of joyful moments with lots of happiness.
-During this festival, children have more craze to buy new clothes, visit their relative’s houses, kite flying and village swings are the highlights of Dashain.
+During this festival, children have more craze to buy new clothes, visit their relatives’ houses, kite fly, and go to village swings, which are the highlights of Dashain.

 Maghe Sankranti Festival is the festival in which, in the month of Magh (January and February), the sun enters the southern hemisphere, and the days begin to grow longer and warmer.
 Lord Vishnu God is thanked for his efforts.
 Hindus take an early morning bath in the Holy River wherever they are, visit the temple of the god Vishnu, and present flowers, incense, and food to him.
-They read the Bhagavad-Gita, also known as the song of the Gods.
+They read the Bhagavad Gita, the Song of the Gods.

 Maha Shivaratri FestivalsOf Nepal

-Maha Shivaratri Festival is one of the most important festivals of the Hindu religion, which is held in March.
-Maha Shivaratri is the great birthday of Shiva.
-On the day, early in the morning, Shiva temples are flocked by devotees.
-Shiva devotees observe fast throughout the day and night.
-On this day, they perform various rituals by doing Rudra Abhishek and milk over the Shiva statue.
+The Maha Shivaratri Festival is one of the most important festivals of the Hindu religion and is held in March.
+It is Shiva’s great birthday.
+On this day, devotees flocked to Shiva temples early in the morning.
+Shiva devotees observed a fast throughout the day and night.
+They performed various rituals on this day, such as doing Rudra Abhishek and milking over the Shiva statue.

 Fagu Purnima (Holi) Festivals Of Nepal

-Fagu Poornima (Holi) Festival The festival of the colorful moment.
+Fagu Poornima (Holi) Festival is a festival of colorful moments.
 It is celebrated in March.
-It marks the death of the devil Holika.
+It marks the death of the devil, Holika.
 The reincarnation of Kali Kill the Devil HOLIKA, and people are happy with it.
-During the festival especially, the children share a handful of colored powder and make it a pleasure.
+During the festival, the children share a handful of colored powder, which makes it a pleasure.
 In the Terai region, they celebrate it the next day when the people of Kathmandu Valley celebrate it.
 During the day, children are more excited to play with their family, friends, and senior citizens.

 Buddha Jayanti Festivals Of Nepal

 Buddha Jayanti Festival is a special occasion for both Hindus and Buddhists.
 They celebrate the date of the Birth of Siddhartha Gautama Buddha.
 His birthplace is in Lumbini, Kapilvasthu district of Nepal, in the Terai region of Nepal.
 All the Buddhists and pilgrims from abroad honor the Buddha who was born on this day, most notably at the great stupas.
-Activity at the main Buddhist stupas are shrines beginning at Swayambhunath, Lumbini, Namobuddha, and Boudhanath are some famous sites to worship during the day of Buddha Jayanti in Nepal.
+Activity at the main Buddhist stupas is shrines beginning at Swayambhunath, Lumbini, Namobuddha, and Boudhanath, famous sites to worship during Buddha Jayanti in Nepal.

 Similarly, these are Nepal’s common festivals celebrated in Nepalese society.
-During the festival, Nepalese people share their beautiful moments with their entire family members and relatives with lots of fun and happiness.
+Nepalese people share their beautiful moments with their family members and relatives during the festival with lots of fun and happiness.
 However, some Buddhist People of Nepal celebrate the TIJI festival in the Upper Mustang of the Annapurna conservation area.
 The Tiji festival is trendy during the Spring season.
 People can travel to the upper Mustang by jeep during a Tiji festival.

 Mani Rimdu Festivals In Sagarmatha